Ori787/Final-FullStack-Project-Frontend/README.md

 Hello and welcome to my app's Front-End.

 This app's purpose is helping people find affordable travel fares based on a desired departure date, return date, origin, destination and number of passengers.
+Moreover, when clicking on the 'HOTELS' button in the homepage, you can get a list of hotels based on your desired city (it works with IATA code as well).

+all of this happens thanks to interfacing with a third party's api named 'Amadeus for developers'.

 First of all, let's start with all the commands you must run in your terminal.